codsen/codsen/packages/array-includes-with-glob/README.md

 This library will throw an error if:

-* any of inputs is missing
+* any of inputs are missing
 * any of inputs are of the wrong type

 Also, if first input argument, a source array, is an empty array or empty string, the result will always be `false`.